Certified Diabetes Nurse Educator

 - Prevent most diabetic-related conditions by having enough sleep.

-- Optimize the health outcomes for patients.
+- Encourage healthy lifestyle choices that optimize the health outcomes for patients.

 What Degree Do You Need to be a Certified Diabetes Educator?

-It is noted that a baccalaureate degree in healthcare is the bare-bones requirement for a diabetic nurse educator; however, most diabetic nurse educators possess more advanced or graduate degrees or certifications.
+It is noted that a baccalaureate degree in healthcare is the bare-bones requirement for a diabetic nurse educator.
+However, most diabetic nurse educators possess more advanced or graduate degrees or certifications.
+Additionally, there no specific bachelor’s degree programs for diabetes education.
+But, there are many MSN programs throughout the country offered on-campus, online, or hybrid delivery of both.

 Diabetes nurse educators can opt to obtain a diabetes nurse educator certification from the Certification Board for Diabetes Care and Education (CBDCE).
 The CBDCE offers an exam that leads to a Certified Diabetes Care and Education Specialist (CDCES) designation.